 This guide focuses on the specific AP challenges wholesale and distribution businesses face.
 If you need a broader overview of accounts payable automation, see our guide: AP Automation for Australian Businesses.

-How AP actually works in a wholesale or distribution business
+How does AP work in a wholesale or distribution business?

 Most wholesale businesses operate with a purchasing workflow that looks straightforward on paper: raise a purchase order, receive goods, match the invoice, pay.
 In practice, the chain between those steps is where complexity accumulates.